memfault/interrupt/_drafts/test-automation-renode.md

     ${p}=  Wait For Line On Uart    (\\d+)     treatAsRegex=true  timeout=2
     ${i}=  Convert To Integer       ${p.groups[0]}

     # Ensure we have 5000 bytes free at the end of the tests
     Should Be True                  5000 < ${i}
 ```

+In our automated tests, we did similar checks to make sure that our performance, power usage, stack, and heap usage were always within acceptable limits.

 ### Line Endings